synexTG/mediadiscordrichpresence/README.md

 # MediaRichPresence

-A windows application which shares your plex and/or emby activity on discord!
+.NET 6 application which shares your activity from plex and/or emby in discord!

 ## Features